wyattshapiro/nyc_311/README.md

   - ???
 - If the pipelines were run on a daily basis by 7am.
   - Launch a dedicated EC2 server that contained Airflow so it could guarantee that the DAGs ran every day.
-  - Set up a dedicated metadb and s3 bucket for airflow logging to ensure logs persist and can be viewed across multiple machines
+  - Set up a dedicated metadb and s3 bucket for airflow logging to ensure logs persist and are viewable across multiple machines
   - ???
 - If the database needed to be accessed by 100+ people.
-  - Use Apache Superset to create a more user friendly way to analyze the data.
+  - For non technical users, I could use Apache Superset to create a more user friendly way to analyze the data.
   - ???